-That’s the challenge that Elena Fracchia, director of income and engagement for the United Way of Lane County (Oregon) faced a year and a half ago.
-She is the staff lead for a coalition focused on increasing the financial stability of lower-income families in the Eugene, OR, area.
+That’s the challenge of cross-boundary leadership, and it’s what Elena Fracchia, director of income and engagement for the United Way of Lane County, once faced.
+She is the staff lead for a coalition focused on increasing the financial stability of lower-income families in the Eugene, Oregon, area.

 The coalition’s members all seemed “bought in” with a focus on financial stability, she recalls.
 “But we [didn’t] have clear direction.”

 As part of a program for nonprofit executives funded by the Robert Wood Johnson Foundation, cross-boundary leadership training and the direction-alignment-commitment model of leadership were shared with Fracchia and her team, as well as 20 other teams from coalitions around the country.

 The idea was to provide leaders of community coalitions tools and skills to better harness the energy of their coalitions.
 The coalitions were tackling a range of issues — family income stability, education, and more.
 But they would only work well if members were able to work well together.